 - Persons who in the opinion of the service staff and/or security are found to be harassing other patrons or using foul language will be asked to leave the resort.

 - Chairs and drinks are not permitted on the dance floor.
 Dancing is not permitted on tables or chairs.

 - Shoes must be worn at all times.

 - No beverages are permitted to be carried into any bar or lounge area.

 - Outside alcoholic beverages are not permitted to be brought onto the licensed premises.
-The only exception is that a guest may bring a special or private reserve wine to Helen’s restaurant.
-A $40 corkage fee will apply and the wine will be served by Helen’s staff in accordance with house policies.
-Seven Springs reserves the right to search any bag, backpack or purse.
+The only exception is that a guest may bring a special or private reserve wine to Helen's restaurant.
+A $20 corkage fee will apply to all wine purchased.
+Seven Springs and Hidden Valley reserve the right to search any bag, backpack or purse.

 - Sleeping is not permitted in any bar or lounge area.